gbajsingh/Predictive-analysis-in-R/Predict surface type for a robot/Predict1_surfaces.md

 test_final<- test %>% group_by(series_id) %>% summarise_all(list(min=min,max=max,mean=mean,sd=sd))
 ```

-Now number of rows and columns in the new training and test dataframes
+Now number of rows & columns in the new training and test dataframes are:

 ``` r
 dim(train_final)